A Prairie HomeKit Companion: Controlling Accessories

 If you want to adjust one Accessory in a group independently, go to the Details screen for the group and tap Accessories to reveal individual icons for the Accessories.
 From that screen, you can adjust each Accessory on its own.

 Setting Scenes -- Tinkering with Accessories constantly gets tiresome.
 Thankfully, HomeKit offers shortcuts, called Scenes, that combine actions together.
-For example, you could have a Scene called Good Morning that turns on all of your lights, a Scene called I’m Leaving that turns off your lights and turns down the thermostat, or a silly party Scene that turns your living room red.
+For example, you could have a Scene called Good Morning that turns on all of your lights, a Scene called I’m Leaving that turns off your lights and turns down the thermostat, and a silly party Scene that turns your living room red.

 To create a Scene, tap the plus icon in the upper-right of the Home or Rooms screens and choose Add Scene.
 Home will suggest some Scene names, or you can create your own name by tapping Custom.